 Share with care.

-Try to avoid sharing joints and equipment with other people to reduce your risk of sharing germs and infections.
+Try to avoid sharing joints, bongs, vaporizers and equipment with other people to reduce your risk of sharing germs and infections.
 If you are sharing, try to find ways to avoid direct contact where someone else’s mouth has been.

 Have more cannabis free days.